English | Lietuviškai

 9Kernel routines

-In the Peropesis operating system, programs such as whatis and apropos are available in addition to man program.
+In addition to the man program, in the Peropesis operating system also are available the whatis and apropos programs.
 These programs are an integral part of the man software package and these programs are designed to make searching in the man database easier.

 The whatis program provides a very brief description of the programs available on the system.
 Example: